Drete457/learning_c_and_c_plus_plus/README.md

 Learning C and C++

 ## Description
-to compile the games, go to the folder in the terminal and write gcc filename.c -o nomedese.exe.exe (windows) or .out (linux / macOs)
+to compile the games, go to the folder in the terminal and write gcc filename.c -o nomedese.exe (windows) or .out (linux / macOs)

 ## Cloning the Repository
 With Git and Node.js installed on your machine, choose location and clone repository, use this commands: